 Height Base: 24 cm / 9.44”

 Base: 15 x 15 cm / 6.49 x 6.49”

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: Michael Andersen & Sons, Rønne, Denmark.

-Other versions: Made in several sizes and some variations.
+Other versions: This Marianne Starck table lamp exists in several sizes and some variations.

 Michael Andersen Stentoj (ceramics) was founded in 1890 by Jens Michael Andersen (1859-1931) who learned his skills at Hjorth’s Pottery from Lauritz Hjorth.
 In 1916 Emil Folkmann Andersen joined the company, and it was subsequently named “Michael Andersen & Son“.

 The pottery of Michael Andersen was located in Rønne, on the small island of Bornholm, Denmark.
 At first Micheal Andersen produced kitchen items and decorative pieces, much like the Greek style back then.

 The Andersen’s had 4 sons which later on would all be working there.
 As they grew up, they developed their own style.
 Their designs and glazes won awards and in 1930, the new Persia technique used in glazing won a gold medal at the World Exhibition in Brussels.
 It was designed by Daniel Andersen (1885-1959).